Thankfully, God has a fundamentally different take on reality than I do.

 I struggle anymore to love the things of this world.
 The witness of humanity these last eight years has broken that in me which looks for the image of God in other people.
 Yes, I pray on it.
 Yes, I have talked with priests I trust about it.
 Yes, I recognize it is a basic tenet of the faith that humanity is created as a reflection of the Divine, broken now and slowly being repaired by the true icon of the Incarnate Logos.
 I do not teach otherwise.
 I just confess that it now defies the evidence of my eyes and heart.
 The universe whose long moral arc once bent toward justice, now seems only to bend toward doom.
 Sadly, it is often the witness of the Church itself that strips me of hope.

-Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.
-You will know them by their fruits. - Matthew 7:15-16 (RSV-CE)
+Beware of false prophets who come to you disguised as sheep, but inwardly are ravenous wolves.
+You will know them by their fruits. - Mt 7:15-16 (RNJB)

 Even the best of its leaders often seem devoid of wonder, promoting a temporal belief grounded only in the world of matter and form instead of a spiritual belief grounded in the higher, unseen reality upon which it must rest.
 Theirs is a faith of received certainties instead of discovered possibilities, of psychological altruism over spiritual desire.